Couche-Tard CEO would love second shot at Carrefour deal

 Analysts at investment bank Citi said there was still a chance Carrefour and Couche-Tard could revive talks at a later date, while the possibility remained for Carrefour and domestic rival Casino to examine a merger deal.

-Reporting by Allison Lampert in Montreal, Noor Zainab Hussain in Bengaluru and Sudip Kar-Gupta in Paris and additional reporting by Maiya Keidan in Toronto.
-Editing by Mark Potter and Bernadette Baum
+Reporting by Allison Lampert in Montreal, Noor Zainab Hussain in Bengaluru and Sudip Kar-Gupta and Dominique Vidalon in Paris and additional reporting by Maiya Keidan in Toronto; Editing by Mark Potter and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.